 - to allow factor robots to monitor problems in the production line.

-In customer service and in call centers, computer vision helps the computer view and evaluate the problem as a true virtual technician.
+Using a computer vision solution for call centers helps the computer view and evaluate the problem as a true virtual technician.

-Deep learning-based object recognition offers incredible accuracy that places object recognition as a core technology for the future, empowering the virtual technician with the ability to see the problem and essentially, to find a rapid resolution.
+Deep learning-based object recognition offers incredible accuracy that places object recognition as a core technology for the future.
+This empowers the virtual technician with the ability to see the problem and essentially, to find a rapid resolution.

 Computer vision can be utilized to perform as a Virtual Assistant for customer service agents in a contact center, delivering effective decision support during the agent-customer interaction.
 Considered a hybrid model, the agent’s performance is enhanced by the computer’s ability to quickly identify devices and technical issues, as well as to provide faster resolutions.
 This has been proven to reduce agent training time and streamline the entire support process.

-There have been unprecedented advances in AI over the past few years, contributing to the increasing effectiveness of computer vision in the call center for remote customer care.
+There have been unprecedented advances in AI over the past few years, contributing to the increasing effectiveness of computer vision solutions for call centers for remote customer care.

-For an enterprise to successfully implement a computer vision solution within its contact center, specific Deep Learning challenges must be overcome.
+For an enterprise to successfully implement a , specific deep learning challenges must be overcome.
 An effective strategy must be designed that takes into account the business case, available data, resources and desired output.

-Download this white paper on Smart Vision and discover the challenges involved with the AI transformation.
+Download this white paper on Smart Computer Vision Solution for Call Centers and discover the challenges involved with the AI transformation.
 Learn the specific steps that businesses must take to successfully execute a deeper implementation of computer vision AI within their call centers and customer care operations.